davidtrestini/PNpedia/README.md

 The scope of this repository is complete, fully analytical, post-Newtonian results for the two-body problem.
 Partial results, semi-analytical or many-body results are outside the scope of this repository.

 The repository currently contains two main directories:
-* "Raw data", which is compendium of publications and the machine-readable post-Newtonian results associated to them.
+* ``Raw data``, which is compendium of publications and the machine-readable post-Newtonian results associated to them.
 It is itself subvided into two directories:
-    * "arXiv", containing preprints on arXiv, which is used by default
+    * ``arXiv``, containing preprints on arXiv, which is used by default
-    * "publications", containing peer-reviewed journal publications which either predate arXiv or have results that differ from the arXiv version
+    * ``publications``, containing peer-reviewed journal publications which either predate arXiv or have results that differ from the arXiv version
-* "Quantities at future null infinity", which aims to contain machine-readable files corresponding to the state of the art of post-Newtonian predictions for gravitational waveforms.
+* ``Quantities at future null infinity``, which aims to contain machine-readable files corresponding to the state of the art of post-Newtonian predictions for gravitational waveforms.
 It is structured using nested directories.

 In the future, I intend to include other post-Newtonian results, such as the equations of motions, Poincaré invariants, source moments, etc.